 Best places to elope in winter

-Colorado is the perfect place to elope in the snow.
+Colorado is the perfect place to elope in winter.
 With 300 days of sunshine every year, and snow on the ground from October through June, it feels like we’re always in one version of winter or other.
-With ski resort towns like Breckenridge and Crested Butte, an extensive network of backcountry hiking (and skiing) trails, and luxury accommodations like Devil’s Thumb Ranch and Dunton Hot Springs, there’s something for everyone in Colorado.
+With ski resort towns like Breckenridge, Aspen, Steamboat Springs, and Crested Butte, an extensive network of backcountry hiking and skiing trails, and luxury accommodations like Devil’s Thumb Ranch and Dunton Hot Springs, there’s something for everyone in Colorado.

 Rocky Mountain National Park

 Rocky Mountain National Park is the most popular place for winter elopements in Colorado, and one of my favorites.
 While summer visitation numbers reach up to a million visitors in in July, months like February often see fewer than 100,000 people in the park.
-(See park statistics here.)
 And those numbers make a huge difference, if you’d prefer the sound of birds chirping to car horns and road noise while exchanging vows.
 Even weekends in winter are less busy than weekdays in summer.
-And where other locations can be hard to reach in the winter months, RMNP is plowed and easily accessible all year round.
-Read more about eloping in RMNP here.
+And where other locations can be hard to reach in the winter months, the roads in RMNP are plowed and easily accessible all year round.
+(Although 4WD and proper tires is always a good idea.)
+You can read more about eloping in RMNP here.

 Keystone Resort is my favorite ski resort for elopements, because of their combination of gondola access and night skiing.
+Most ski resorts close the lifts for the day a couple of hours before sunset, which makes it hard to get the best lighting for photos.
+But at Keystone Resort, some of the lifts and gondolas stay open well into the evening on certain dates, which means you can elope at sunset then take the gondola back down under a starry sky.
 You can see photos from an elopement I photographed at Keystone here.

-Steamboat Springs is known as Ski Town USA—so there’s really no better place to elope in winter!
+Steamboat Springs is known as Ski Town USA—so there’s really no better place to elope in winter if you want to combine it with a ski trip!
 From world-class skiing in fresh powder to soaking in natural hot springs while looking up at the clear starry skies, Steamboat really shows off Colorado at its best.
-Here are photos from an elopement I photographed during the first snow of the season in 2019 at Fish Creek Falls.
+Here are photos from a Steamboat elopement I photographed during the first snow of the season in 2019 at Fish Creek Falls.

 The best places to elope in winter are the ones where you can get deep into the backcountry and have the mountains to yourselves.
 Many of Colorado’s best hikes are accessible even in winter, while others turn into snowshoeing trails when the snow gets deep.
-You can even backcountry ski to your elopement, like Christine and Jordan did for theirs.
+You can even backcountry ski to your elopement!

 There are many different ways to elope in winter, whether you want an all-day outdoor adventure or a day of hygge at a cabin.
 You can plan a backcountry skiing elopement, or invite your whole family to celebrate at an airbnb elopement.
-You can get to your ceremony site by hiking there, or snowshoeing, or by dog sled, or in a sleigh ride, or by taking a snow cat up a mountain pass.
+You can get to your ceremony site by hiking there, or snowshoeing, or by dog sled, in a gondola at a ski resort, in a sleigh ride, or by taking a snow cat up a mountain pass.
 (Or drive right up to an easy access ceremony site like Sapphire Point, if that’s more your style.)